Our Board of Trustees

 Rob is a public sector Management Consultant at Gate One where he leads transformation and improvement programmes, working across the public sector.
 His background is local government where he focused on social care.
 Rob is passionate about improving public services and supporting children and families to build resilience and thrive

-Rob has been a trustee at Home-Start Westminster since May 2017.
+Rob has been a trustee at Home-Start WKCHF since May 2017.

-Saleem joined the Home-Start Westminster board in August 2019.
+Saleem joined the Home-Start WKCHF board in August 2019.

 He is a Barrister with significant experience in public/local authority work.